Austin Disorderly Conduct Attorney Jason Trumpler

 However, if you either discharge a weapon or display one in a manner intended to alarm, the charge may be enhanced to a Class B Misdemeanor.
 If the State Convicts you of a Class B Misdemeanor, you may be required to spend up to 6-months in jail and pay a fine of up to $2,000.

-Contact Us at 512-457-5200
+Contact Us At 512-457-5200

 If State has charged you with the crime of disorderly conduct, the constitution guarantees you the right to a defense.
 Jason Trumpler will examine the details of your case and find the best argument to obtain the best outcome for you.
-Call our office today at 512-457-5200
+Contact our office today at 512-457-5200